In this list of facts about the Terracotta Army, you’ll find out all the details about this huge army of ancient figures.

 In the other pits, other types of statues were found as well such as officials, acrobats, strongmen, and musicians.

-It’s clear that they wanted to ensure Emperor Qin didn’t lack anything in the afterlife.
+They wanted to ensure Emperor Qin didn’t lack anything in the afterlife.

 3. A huge Terracotta Army takes time to build